Yandex Cloud

 • DataLens access: Allows you to analyze cluster data in Yandex DataLens.

-• The Yandex Query access option enables you to run YQL queries from Yandex Query to a managed database in Managed Service for Greenplum®.
+• The Yandex Query access option enables you to run YQL queries from Yandex Query to a managed database in Yandex MPP Analytics for PostgreSQL.

 • Deletion protection: Manages cluster protection against accidental deletion.

-13. (Optional) Configure the operating mode and connection pooler parameters under Connection pooler:
+13. Optionally, configure the operating mode and connection pooler settings under Connection pooler:

-• Mode: SESSION (session mode, default) or TRANSACTION (transaction mode).
+• Mode: SESSION (session mode) or TRANSACTION (transaction mode, default).

-14. (Optional) Under Managing background processes, edit the parameters of routine maintenance operations:
+14. Optionally, under Managing background processes, edit the settings for routine maintenance operations:

 • Start time (UTC): VACUUM start time.
 The default value is 19:00 UTC.
 Once the VACUUM operation is completed, the ANALYZE operation starts.